cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 Many backend applications require efficient processing of asynchronous tasks and message queues.
 Agnost integrates with message queue systems like RabbitMQ and Kafka, enabling developers to handle background tasks, event-driven workflows, and distributed processing seamlessly.
+Agnost **provides developers with the flexibility to either create a new queue or connect to an existing one** based on their specific needs.
 By leveraging Agnost's queue capabilities, developers can improve application performance and scalability.

 ### Storage

 > Simplifying File Storage

-Agnost provides seamless integration with popular cloud storage providers like S3 and Azure Blob Storage, enabling developers to store and retrieve files with ease.
+Agnost provides seamless **integration with popular cloud storage providers** like S3, Azure Blob Storage, and Google Cloud Storage, enabling developers to store and retrieve files with ease.
+Additionally, developers can take advantage of Agnost's own storage solution powered by min.io.
+This gives developers the option to use Agnost's built-in storage capabilities, providing a flexible and convenient file storage solution within the Agnost ecosystem.
 Agnost's storage capabilities simplify file management and reduce the need for manual configuration, saving developers valuable time and effort.

 ### Cache